nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### List all tasks `alltasks `

-List all tasks in the task list of the project.
+Lists all tasks in the task list of the project.

 Format: `alltasks `